pierrepo/mdner/README.md

   -c, --create          Create a dedicated Named Entity Recognition model for
                         our molecular dynamics data.
   -t d f p r, --train d f p r
-                        Hyperparameters for the learning process where d is the percentage of dropout.
+                        Hyperparameters for the training process where d is the percentage of dropout.
 The f, p and r scores define what SpaCy believes to be the best model after the training process.